 - 3 garlic cloves, minced

-- 1 lb. boneless, skinless chicken thighs (cut into 2–3 pieces each)
+- 1 lb. boneless, skinless chicken thighs (each thigh cut into a few pieces)

 - 1 large kabocha, cut into 1-inch cubes (or 1 small butternut squash)